Geochemical Perspectives Letters is a registered trademark of the European Association of Geochemistry.

 Articles are published online as soon as accepted and typeset.
 Each article is assigned a unique CrossRef DOI (Digital Object Identifier) and a dedicated page on the Geochemical Perspectives Letters website.

-Articles should not exceed 3000 words including abstract, text, figure captions and reference list, and should contain no more than 4 figures/tables.
+Articles should not exceed 3000 words including abstract, text and figure/table captions, and should contain no more than 30 references and no more than 4 figures or tables.
 Supplementary Information can also be included and will be made available for download from the article webpage.
 See Information for Authors for additional information.

 Comments on published articles may be submitted, to which the author of the original article will be invited to reply.
 See Information for Authors for details.